Wendell Chino: Early life and education

 Wendell Chino was born on December 25, 1923, in Mescalero, New Mexico, to the Mescalero Apache Nation as the fifth out of 11 children.
 Eleven previous years to his birth, Chino's parents were freed by the U.S Army as previous prisoners of war.
 Chino was mentioned in the annual report of the Board of Domestic Missions of 1939 when he was just 16 years old.
 This was highlighting Indian leadership and recognized him as "a school boy who is being trained to be a general helper at the mission and whom it is hoped will develop into a leader as he grows older."
 Not much else is known about his early child hood, but after attending the Indian school in Santa Fe, New Mexico, Chino continued his education at Central College in Pella, Iowa due to a grant from the Reformed Church.
 He then returned to Mescalero after his first year of college and was hired by Ten Haken as an assistant vacation Bible school teacher and to preach the Bible.
 He did not enjoy this and wanted to quit, however Ten Haken reminded him that Christ depends on Christian workers to resolve issues.
 He then proceeded to return to a Cook Christian Training School in Phoenix, Arizona.
 Following this, he attended Western Theological Seminary and graduated in 1951.

 Pastoral and business career

-June of 1951, Chino was ordained and accepted to be an associate minister to Ten Haken.
+June 1951, Chino was ordained and accepted to be an associate minister to Ten Haken.
 He continued to serve for a year as an associate to the Reverend Harvey Calsbeek when Haken left.
 During this time he had become more involved in tribal leadership where he was elected to join the tribe's business committee.
 This committee performed business affairs relating to the tribe.
 He became the chair of the business committee in 1955 where he resigned as a pastor.
 The tribe adopted a council form of government during his time as chair 1955 until 1965.